On this page

 Overview

 Terraform is a tool that allows admins to automate your Okta org.
 Terraform requires an appropriate level of access to make changes to your org.
-You provide that access with an Okta service app, which is the app type required for machine-to-machine communication.
+You provide that access with an Okta API service app, which is the app type required for machine-to-machine communication.

 Note: See Control Terraform access to Okta.